Sidebar

 The design is intentionally minimal: strong typography, calm layout, and a theme switch that doesn’t explode the rest of the page.

-A lot of the visual decisions borrow from Vercel’s product aesthetic – clean surfaces, monochrome base, and small accents instead of shouting at you with gradients.
+A lot of the visual decisions borrow from modern, product-focused engineering aesthetics: clean surfaces, monochrome base, and small accents instead of shouting at you with gradients.

-JetBrains Mono handles headings and code, Inter covers the body copy, and together they give the site that “developer who cares but not too much” feel.
+JetBrains Mono handles headings and code, IBM Plex Sans covers the body copy, and together they give the site that “developer who cares but not too much” feel.

 The goal is to look considered without needing a design system committee meeting to change a button.